SDWebImage/SDWebImagePhotosPlugin/README.md

 open SDWebImagePhotosPlugin.xcworkspace
 ```

-After the Xcode project was opened, click `Run` to build and run the demo.
+After the Xcode project is opened, click <kbd>Run</kbd> to build and run the demo.

 ## Author